-It’s so darn old we can’t fault the Barcelona Cathedral for being a bit traditional on dress.
+It’s so darn old we can’t fault the Barcelona Cathedral dress code for being a bit traditional.

 Make sure you enter with your shoulders covered and dresses/shorts/skirts at knee length.
 You’ll also have to remove any caps or head wear of any sort to get in.

-If you don’t want to go all the way back to the hotel or Airbnb there’s a woman selling shawls for a couple of euro right outside the entrance – just make sure your shorts are long enough or you’re not getting in anyway.
+If you don’t want to go all the way back to your hotel or Airbnb there’s a woman selling shawls for a couple of euro right outside the entrance – just make sure your shorts are long enough or you’re not getting in anyway.